When you buy life insurance from a life insurance company, what exactly are you buying?

 They Make Coverage Available To Higher-Risk Individuals

-Most notably, graded death benefits work well for people with below-average health but still want to ensure their loved ones are cared for financially when they pass.
+Most notably, a graded whole life policy works well for people with below-average health but still want to ensure their loved ones are cared for financially when they pass.

-The ability to buy a guaranteed life insurance policy makes coverage available to people whose health conditions would ordinarily make it challenging to qualify for life insurance coverage.
+Under a graded premium whole life policy, there’s an ability to buy a guaranteed life insurance that makes coverage available to people whose health conditions would ordinarily make it challenging to qualify for life insurance coverage.